-I have received a plan set (18 sheets revised to June 10, 2021) and stormwater report (revised to June 10, 2021), and response letter dated June 10, 2021 for Meadowview at Salisbury prepared by Millennium Engineering, Inc.; and landscape plan (sheet L-1 revised to 6/7/21) by KDTurner Design.
-I have reviewed the submitted material relative to my previous review letter dated January 18, 2021and offer the following comments.
+I have received a plan set (18 sheets revised to June 17, 2021) and response letter dated June 17, 2021 for Meadowview at Salisbury prepared by Millennium Engineering, Inc.; landscape plans (sheets L-1 and L-2 revised to 6/7/21) by KDTurner Design; and site lighting layout plans (sheets E-1 and E-2, dated 6/10/21) by Visible Light, Inc. I have reviewed the submitted material relative to my previous review letter dated June 15, 2021and offer the following comments.
 The previous comments are in regular type, with the latest comments in bold type.